Frequently Asked Questions

 Here are some questions/answers that we are frequently asked.
 If you have additional questions that aren't covered here, please feel free to give us a call at Meadowridge Veterinary Hosp.

-Our hospital is open Monday to Friday from 8:30am to 5:00pm, and until 7:30pm on Mondays and Wednesdays.
+Our hospital is open Monday to Friday from 8:30am to 5:00pm, and until 7:30pm on Mondays.
 On Saturdays we are open from 8:30am until noon.
 The clinic is closed on Sunday.

 2. Do I need to have an appointment?